 We are now using this lamp for its intended purpose, and it has finally become more than a conversation piece!

 Would you have a skeleton lamp shade in your decor?
 What kind of lightbulb would you choose?

 Thanks for stopping by!

-Photographs by Sheila Zeller.
+All photographs by Sheila Zeller unless otherwise indicated below image.
 Please link and credit if you choose to use.